 We are committed day in and day out to respecting people, the planet, and the environment.
 The circular economy is one of our 4 CSR policy pillars.

-People are changing their mindsets and ways: we are meeting their expectations by enhancing their wellbeing at work and at home.
+People are changing their mindsets and ways: we are meeting their expectations by enhancing their well living at work and at home.

 Because our buildings are places for living, we also respect local animal and plant habitats.

-Our biodiversity initiatives, our key figures and their changes are detailed in our 2018 Registration Document.
+Our biodiversity initiatives, our key figures and their changes are detailed in our 2019 Universal Registration Document.
 Find out more

 Circular economy: Soft Power is possible